 Medney said this is just the first book in a growing Heavy Metal prose catalog that will shortly include a Kuiper sequel, Blake Northcott’s sci-fi thriller Arena Mode, and a new, revised edition of cartoonist Bob Fingerman’s 2010 prose novel Pariah, a dark and comedic zombie tale.

 At the Virus imprint, the third leg of Heavy Metal’s publishing plan, creators will retain their copyrights.
 Under the editorial guidance of Keith Champagne, Virus will release about 20 titles in 2022.

 Because Heavy Metal has such a big cultural footprint, the team’s ambitions extend beyond the bookshelf.
 Like every other comics publisher, Heavy Metal has ambitions for media production, including developing Arena Mode into its first TV series, and other projects, including animation.
-The company is also capitalizing on its popularity in the world of music and street art, with veteran producer Tommy Coriale now heading up Heavy Metal Studio and leading initiatives into art, NFTs, and other projects, including podcasts and music.
+The company is also capitalizing on its popularity in the world of music and street art, with veteran producer Tommy Coriale now heading up Heavy Metal Studios and leading initiatives into art, NFTs, and other projects, including podcasts and music.